Scientific Name

 Family: Gesneriaceae

-Genus:Â Nematanthus
+Genus: Nematanthus

 Flower

-Color:Â Bright orange
+Color: Bright orange

-Bloom Time:Â Summer
+Bloom Time: Summer

 Description

-How to Grow and Care
+How to Grow and Care for Nematanthus 'Tropicana'

 Place the Nematanthus in bright light, but protect it from direct sunlight.
 Put the plant a few feet away from a sunny window, or place it next to a window covered with a sheer curtain.
-Curled leaves are an indication that the plant needs a bit more light.
-Water the Nematanthus regularly, and don't allow the soil to dry out.
-Water to the point that the soil is moist, but never allow the soil to become soggy.
+Curled leaves indicate that the plant needs a bit more light.
+Water the Nematanthus regularly and don't allow the soil to dry out.
+Water to the point that the soil is moist, but never let the soil become soggy.
 Pour the water out of the drainage saucer immediately, and do not allow the bottom of the container to sit in water.
-Keep the plants in a warm room and don't allow temperatures to drop below 60ºF (15ºC).
-Don't place the plant near heating vents or air conditioners and protect the plant from cold drafts—it like a fertile potting soil that holds water but still drains quickly.
-See more at How to Grow and Care for Nematanthus.
+Keep the plants in a warm room, and don't allow temperatures to drop below 60ºF (15ºC).
+Don't place the plant near heating vents or air conditioners, and protect it from cold drafts—it likes fertile potting soil that retains moisture but drains quickly.

 Links